lammps/lammps/doc/src/molecule.rst

 * atom1,atom2,atom3 = IDs of atoms in angle

 The IDs for the three atoms in each angle should be values from 1 to Natoms, where Natoms = # of atoms in the molecule.
-The 3 atoms are ordered linearly within the angle.
+The three atoms are ordered linearly within the angle.
 Thus the central atom (around which the angle is computed) is the atom2 in the list.